PoCInnovation/Workshops/software/20.Kubernetes/README.md

 To get started, please follow the installation steps listed in [this guide](./SETUP.md).

-> :warning: It's essential that you complete the setup guide before attempting any of the steps.
+> ⚠️ It's essential that you complete the setup guide before attempting any of the steps.

 ## Step 1 - Hello Pods